 This is a gift list for this Christmas for a person in your life with dementia or Alzheimer’s that will hopefully make them happy:

-1.Digital Calendar & Reminder Clock by Dawn Clocks
+1.Dementia, Calendar & Reminder Clock by Dawn Clocks

-The Digital Calendar & Reminder Clock is a special clock designed specifically for people who might forget daily activities and lose track of time.
+The Dementia, Calendar & Reminder Clock is a special clock designed specifically for people who might forget daily activities and lose track of time.
 Time orientation can be a struggle and can lead to confusion, agitation, wandering and repetitive questions.

 If your loved one has had difficulty keeping up with appointments, the Dawn Clock will assist him/her stay on top of their everyday tasks.
 This useful clock will help them regain independence and reassurance, whilst giving structure regardless of the stage they are on their dementia journey.
-A great feature is the fact that the Dawn Calendar & Reminder Clock is adaptable in 8 languages.
+A great feature is the fact that the Dementia, Calendar & Reminder Clock is adaptable in 8 languages.

 2. Sensory Cushions by Betterliving